 The Society has historically delivered services face to face with a home collection service and the Committee of Management believes that there continues to be a demand for this service.
-They also recognise that customer behaviour is changing and are continuing to work on broadening awareness of the Society and making additional distribution and payment channels available.
+They also recognise that customer behaviour is changing, the pandemic having hastened the move to electronic communication and are adapting systems to service both channels.